ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

     <img width="800" src="pictures/cov_comparison.png"/>
 </p>

-Even though our DISF and GDISF results looked OK we can see that now that they weren't long enough for $q = 10$.
+Even though our first DISF and GDISF results looked OK we can see that now that they weren't long enough for $q = 10$.
 Proper convergence testing is a must for these scattering related calculations.
 Compare the differences for the other values of $q$.
 We will assume